Byron/gitoxide/README.md

 ### Initial Development

-These crates may be missing some features and thus are somewhat incomplete, but what's there is usable to some extend.
+These crates may be missing some features and thus are somewhat incomplete, but what's there is usable to some extent.

 * **usable** _(with rough but complete docs, possibly incomplete functionality)_
   * [git-actor](https://github.com/Byron/gitoxide/blob/main/crate-status.md#git-actor)